rerun/rerun/README.md

 *Log file names*

-Each command execution is logged in a file named using the following pattern:
+Each command execution log is named using the following pattern:

     $RERUN_LOGS/$MODULE-$COMMAND-YYYY-MMDD-HHMMSS.log

-To list all logs for the `freddy:dance` command run:
+To list all logs for the `freddy:dance` command use `ls`:

 	$ ls -l $RERUN_LOGS/freddy-dance*.log
 	-rw-rw----  1 alexh  wheel  188 Sep 21 19:54 freddy-dance-2011-0921-195402.log